-Name of the Selling Shareholder Туре DateofAuthorizationLetter Equity Shares of face value of ₹ 10 each offered by way of Offer for Sale % of the pre Offer paid-up Equity Share capital Ms. Preeti Gupta Promoter Group October 15, 2024 6,02,520 6,00,000 7.09%
+Name of the Selling Shareholder Туре Date of Authorization Letter Equity Shares of face value of ₹ 10 each held as of date of the DRHP face value of ₹ 10 % of the pre Offer paid-up Equity Share capital Ms. Preeti Gupta Promoter Group October 15, 2024 6,02,520 6,00,000 7.09%

-The Company has obtained approval from NSE vide letter dated February 04, 2025 to use the name of NSE in this Offer Document for listing of equity shares on the NSE Emerge.
+The Company has obtained approval from NSE vide letter dated $[\bullet]$ to use the name of NSE in this Offer Document for listing of equity shares on the NSE Emerge.
 NSE is the designated stock exchange.